nus-cs2103-AY2021S2/tp/docs/UserGuide.md

 #### 4.2.3 Show an API endpoint: <span class="main-command">show</span>

-**Description:** Show the details of the API endpoint at the specified index shown in the API endpoint list.
+**Description:** Need more details on an endpoint?
+Peek at the details of an API endpoint at the specified index shown in the API endpoint list!

 **Format:** <span class="main-command">show</span> <span class="compulsory-param">INDEX</span>